What Total Quality Management Is

 4. Price of non-conformance, not indexes

-The measurement of quality is the price of non-conformance, not indexes.
+The measurement of quality is the price of non-conformance, not abstract indexes.
+Quality is measured by the cost of failure.

 For a school: what does it cost when grade-3 children do not read at level?
 They struggle in grade 4.
 They struggle in grade 5.
 Their families lose confidence.
 They may leave the school.
 The cost is concrete.